malikmahdivika/ENSF381-Assignments/Submission 4/my-ecommerce-app/README.md

     "web-vitals": "^2.1.4"
   }

 No extra dependencies from app creation, no install commands necessary.
+Will be updated on a need basis.